juanjsebgarcia/faas-cache-dict/README.md

 a PR.

 ## Inspirations
-Thanks to `mobilityhouse/ttldict` for their implementation which served as a starting point.
+Thanks to `mobilityhouse/ttldict` for their implementation which served as a proof of concept, which has since been much extended.